web3privacy/web3privacy/src/welcome.md

-# web3privacy now - 400+ privacy projects empowering Web3
+# web3privacy now - think-tank dedicated to research & education within privacy x Web3 industry
-*Web3privacy now* is a research project aimed at building a culture of privacy industry in web3: the most extensive database of privacy-enhancing solutions, the framework for PEDApps ideation, use-cases database & many more.
-Feel free to collaborate. [donate](https://github.com/Msiusko/web3privacy/blob/main/README.md#donate)
+Our goal is to build a culture of privacy industry in web3: make market reports, aggregate knowledge on the state of privacy tech development, deliver new privacy concepts, train builders & explore potential use-case.

 | Block  | Description |
 | ------------- | ------------- |